learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 "Enumerable" is what we call a method provided by Ruby that:

-1. "visits" each element or pair in a collection
+1. "visits" each element or pair in a collection and then...
-2. tests each of those elements or calculates something with them and returns a result
+2. tests each of those elements or calculates something with them and returns a result and which ***then***...
-3. and which ***then*** returns a new collection of those returned results **or** which accumulates those returned results to a single value
+3. returns a new collection of those returned results **or** which accumulates those returned results to a single value

 In this module, we'll learn to use Ruby's Enumerable methods to answer the type of question which involves "polling each member."